rileyle/UCGretina/README.md

     /ScanningTable/SetYShift <double> <unit>

-> Set the horizontal shifts of the source relative to the central axis of the GRETINA module.
-(These positions correspond to those reported by the stepper motor controller.)
+> Set the horizontal shifts of the source relative to the central axis
+> of the GRETINA module.
+(These positions correspond to those reported
+> by the stepper motor controller.)

     /ScanningTable/SetZShift <double> <unit>

 > Set the vertical shift of the slit assembly.
+(This position
-(This position corresponds to that reported by the stepper motor controller.)
+> corresponds to that reported by the stepper motor controller.)

     /ScanningTable/SetCloverZ <double> <unit>

 > Set the vertical shift of the Clover detector assembly.
+(This
-(This position corresponds to the vertical position of the Clover assembly relative to its lowest position, determined by the brackets on the scanning table frame.)
+> position corresponds to the vertical position of the Clover assembly
+> relative to its lowest position, determined by the brackets on the
+> scanning table frame.)

     /ScanningTable/SetCollimatorRadius <double> <unit>

 > Set the inner radius of the collimator insert.

-### Liquid Hydrogen Target ###
+### Liquid Hydrogen Target (see also ./examples/inbeam/fitLH) ###

-(UCGretina_LH only)
+(`UCGretina_LH` only)

 Optional commands for setting LH target parameters (must precede /Target/Construct):